Get paid to travel the country in the ‘Wienermobile’

-Oscar Mayer® is looking for someone to get in the driver’s seat of their 27-foot-long hot dog on wheels, travel the country, and serve as the official ‘Wienermobile Spokesperson.’
+Oscar Mayer is looking for someone to get in the driver seat of their 27-foot-long hot dog on wheels to travel the country and serve as the official “Wienermobile Spokesperson.”

 According to a press release, the job is a “one-year, full-time, paid gig.”